Art History (MA)

 - Both programs provide excellent grounding in art historical methods, analytical skills, and research practices with conventional period specializations in European and American art from early Renaissance through contemporary, plus Asian art and other non-Western topics.

 - Tool of research: Satisfied by completion of ARTH-500 Approaches to Art History with grade of B or better.

-- One written comprehensive examination demonstrating knowledge of the candidate's major field (Renaissance/ Baroque, American/Contemporary, or Asian art).
+- One written comprehensive examination demonstrating knowledge of the candidate's major field (Renaissance/ Baroque, Modern European, American/Contemporary, or Asian art).
 Exams are given twice a year, in January and May.

 - Advancement to candidacy after completion of 18 credit hours with a grade point average of 3.00 or higher (on a 4.00 scale) and satisfactory completion of the comprehensive examination.